zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ## Summary

 Software as critical to distributed systems as RabbitMQ is to many of its users _needs_ to be set up in a reliable way.
 Portworx is a key ingredient to achieve that goal, as demonstrated in this document.

+{{<info>}}
+It should be understood that regardless of which storage solution is used, the goal of reliability  trades off some performance, by necessity of disk-IO being in the critical path of message processing.
+While for highest performance messages can be handled entirely inside memory (which admittedly is orders of magnitudes faster), using that approach reliability would be partially sacrificed and limiting as memory is a far more finite resource than disk.
+{{</info>}}